ApplicationCraft/applicationcraft.com/source/developers/documentation/my-first-app/assigning-field-names.html.markdown

   previous: my-first-app/changing-properties
 ---

-This step is easily overlooked but you will hug yourself later on if you get into the habit of doing this as you design.
-Rest assured, it is worth the very little effort.
+This step is easily overlooked but you will hug yourself later on if you get into the habit of doing this as you add widgets.
+Rest assured, it is worth the small effort.

 By assigning a nice name to each widget you need to reference from your code, you will instantly make your code readable.